Heavy-Duty Clutches

 Uses Cases for Heavy-Duty Clutches

 The first units manufactured by Stearns were heavy-duty clutches for paper and steel mills.
-Offered in both spring engaged (power-off) and electrically engaged (power-on) platforms, Stearns Heavy Duty clutches and brakes provides the heavy lifting and holding in various cement & aggregate and packaging applications including steel mills, motor generator sets, fans, dynamometers, textile processing equipment, steel mill screw-downs, ball mills, rod mills, kilns, and bridge lifts.
+Offered in both spring engaged (power-off) and electrically engaged (power-on) platforms, Stearns heavy duty clutches and brakes provides the heavy lifting and holding in various cement and aggregate and packaging applications including steel mills, motor generator sets, fans, dynamometers, textile processing equipment, steel mill screw-downs, ball mills, rod mills, kilns and bridge lifts.

 Features